Probation Sentence for Key Witness in NJ Bridgegate Scandal

 In addition to offering an apology “to the people of the state of New Jersey for magnifying the stereotype of politics in the state,” Wildstein spoke of how it was “agonizing” to testify against fellow Christie appointees Bridget Kelly and Bill Baroni, having considered himself their friend.

-“I have done the best I could to right this incredible wrong,” he said.
+“I have done the best I could to right this incredible wrong,” he said, later leaving the courthouse without answering any questions.

 The Bridgegate scandal culminated in fall 2016 when Kelly and Baroni were convicted for their roles in the four-day shutdown.